Sunday, 4 May 2025

 An early morning Moment

 The warm early Spring weekend just past has lulled me into a false sense of security.
 This early Monday morning is barely above freezing.
-I regret my choice of light-weight walking trousers rather than fleeced-lined ones.
+I regret my choice of light-weight walking trousers rather than my winter fleeced-lined ones.
 And that just last evening, sorting clothes from laundry activities, I’d put away gloves and scarves for two seasons.
-I tut and remind myself of “Cast ne’er a clout til the may is out”.
+I tut and remind myself of “Cast ne’er a clout til may is out”.
 It’s only just March, for goodness sake.
 (Although ‘may’ in the old adage refers to the flowering may blossom of the hawthorn tree, which can appear at the end of April.)

 But even though it’s colder than I expected, or like, I love it that I’m not only actually up, dressed, and walking about outside at 6.30am, but I’m probably the first and only person on the reserve.
 The vehicle gate is not yet unlocked, but I can access via the small pedestrian opening and meander down the wide lane that over both weekend days was car-lined all the way.
 This morning, criss-crossing from the reedbeds on one side and the woodland-edged lake on the other, it’s just me and what I call the ‘little birds’.